paulavery-mithril/isomorphic-mithril/README.md

 Simple boolean specifying in which environment the code is running

 #### i.error()
-Throws an error in the browser and on the server calls `.throw()` on the current koa context.
+Calls `.throw()` on the current koa context.
 Useful to throw errors on the server, if e.g. the requested route does not exist.
+On the client it just straight up opens the current route.
+This allows you to use server side error pages.

 #### i.param()
 Works like `m.param()` on the client as well as on the server.